PitchConnect/contribution-guidelines/ai-guidelines.md

 When using the GitHub CLI with Markdown content, prefer passing content as files rather than streams:

-#### Creating Markdown Files for GitHub Content
+#### Creating and Cleaning Up Markdown Files

+**IMPORTANT:** Always clean up temporary markdown files after use.
+AI assistants often create many temporary markdown files but sometimes fail to remove them, which can clutter the repository.

-For complex GitHub content (PR descriptions, issue templates, comments, etc.), create temporary markdown files and use them as input:
+For complex GitHub content (PR descriptions, issue templates, comments, etc.), create temporary markdown files and use them as input, then delete them immediately after use:

 **For PR descriptions:**
 ```bash